 Likewise, the Commission further notes that the purpose of the shoreline protective device authorized by this permit is solely to protect the septic system on the subject site and that no shoreline protective device is required to protect the residence authorized by this permit.
-If the septic system approved under this permit to protect the septic system might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating it further landward.
+If the septic system approved under this permit were replaced or abandoned, then the bulkhead approved under this permit to protect the septic system might no longer be necessary and the adverse impacts of the shoreline protective device on public access could be eliminated through its removal or by locating it further landward.
 As a result, Special Condition Seven (7) requires the applicant to record a deed restriction which provides that a new coastal development permit for the shoreline protective device authorized this permit shall be required if the proposed septic system is replaced or abandoned for any reason (including the installation of a new sewer system along Pacific Coast Highway) and that if a new coastal development permit for the shoreline protective device is not obtained in the event of replacement or abandonment of the septic system, then the shoreline protective device authorized by this permit shall be removed.